 16 Budget-Friendly Dinners to Help You Lose Weight

-Get a healthy and affordable meal on the table with these dinner recipes.
+Get a healthy and delicious meal on the table with these cheap easy meals on a budget.
 These low-calorie, high-fiber dinners use inexpensive pantry staples like pasta and beans to help lower your grocery bill while still making delicious meals.
 Try our budget-friendly recipes like Vegetarian Shepherd’s Pie or Cornbread-Topped Chili Casserole, which are flavorful and can help you meet your nutrition goals.

 Roasted Root Veggies & Greens over Spiced Lentils

 This earthy bowl of lentils bursting with Middle Eastern flavors is topped with leftover roasted root veggies from a large batch for an easy weeknight dinner.
 Keep it vegan or add a drizzle of plain yogurt for extra richness.